bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 ### 4. Edit the configuration file

-Update the `config.json` file with the appropriate source guild ID, source channel ID, and webhook URL for the destination channel.
+Create the `config.json` file with the source guild ID, source channel ID, and webhook URL for the destination channel.
+You can add as many mirrors you want (:

 ```json
 {